Sparse Source Identification in Transient Advection-Diffusion Problems with a Primal-Dual-Active-Point Strategy: Primal-Dual-Active-Point Algorithm for Source Identification

+assuming that the subproblems in Step 3 and 6 of \autoref{alg:pdap} are solved to optimality, see, mutatis mutandis, \cite[Proposition 4.12]{walter.dissertation} and the discussion on \cite[p.
+83]{walter.dissertation} .
+Moreover, asymptotic linear decrease, i.e. $ r_J(\measureInitial^{k+1},\measureContinuous^{k+1}) \leq \zeta r_J(\measureInitial^k,\measureContinuous^k), $ for all $k$ large enough and some $\zeta \in (0,1)$, can be ensured under additional structural assumptions related to a suitable no-gap second-order condition, \cite{wachsmuthwalter}.
+The theoretical upper bound on the support size from \autoref{thm:optimality}, ${N}^k_{\text{I}}+{N}^k_{\text{C}} \leq \Nobservations$ can be ensured throughout all iterations by augmenting the method with additional sparsification strategies, see e.g., \cite[Algorithm 2]{neitzel19}.
+However, in practice, this is not required since the method usually terminates before this threshold is even reached. }

-Finally, location and intensity vectors are pruned by removing entries corresponding to Dirac-Delta functionals with zero weights.
-We summarize this procedure in \autoref{alg:pdap}.
-An example for a typical iteration for the simplified case of initial value identification is displayed in \autoref{fig:adjointandinitial}.
-By saving $\hat{\pto}\left(\delta_{\widehat{x}^I_k},0\right)$ and $ \hat{\pto}\left(0,\delta_{\widehat{x}^\text{C}_k}\right)$ across iterations and due to the linearity of $\pto$, every iteration requires at most two forward simulations as well as one solution of the adjoint equation.
-No additional PDE solves are required for the realization of \eqref{eq:finitealgo}.
-Concerning the latter, a semismooth Newton method is implemented which we warmstart using the current intensity vectors to construct an initial iterate.
-Finally, obtaining the dual variables via integration against the shape functions might be expensive if $\ansatzSources$ has large support in $\Omega$.
-However, for the PDE-based release model $\ansatzSources^2$, given in Eq.~\eqref{eq:elliptic_initial}, the integration can be simplified via adjoint calculus leading to a single solve of an elliptic equation, while the Dirac-based formulation of contaminant release $\ansatzSources^3$, given in Eq.~\eqref{eq:s3}, renders this step trivial.
+\tcr{We briefly comment on the practical realization of \autoref{alg:pdap}.} By saving $\hat{\pto}\left(\delta_{\widehat{\x}^I_k},0\right)$ and $ \hat{\pto}\left(0,\delta_{\widehat{\x}^\text{C}_k}\right)$ across iterations and due to the linearity of $\pto$, every iteration requires at most two forward simulations as well as one solution of the adjoint equation.
+No additional PDE solves are required for the realization of \eqref{eq:finitealgo}. \tcr{Concerning the latter, a semismooth Newton method based on the normal-map approach with multidimensional filter globalization is implemented~\cite{Milzarek.2014}, which we warmstart using the current intensity vectors to construct an initial iterate in order to benefit from its potentially fast, local convergence.
+The Newton solver is stopped once an appropriate residual falls below $\text{tol}_{\text{Newt}}<< \text{tol}$.}